AlexandreHugoMathieu/pvfault_detection/README.md

 # Project

-Scripts to simulate PV defaults and to detect them
+Scripts to simulate PV defaults and to detect them.

 The project is built for and includes the jupyter notebook used during DATASUN workshop 2022 on "PV fault detection"

 ## General Information